dekoza/mtgpl/docs/_sources/WAR.rst.txt

 :mtgtip:`Gideon's Battle Cry<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/2/52de8fc6-6d9b-402e-a6c8-4c39b0c92f07.jpg?1558667570|https://scryfall.com/card/war/267/gideons-battle-cry?utm_source=api>`
    Put a +1/+1 counter on each creature you control.
 You may search your library and/or graveyard for a card named Gideon, the Oathsworn, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Gideon's Company<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/0/a0a64d2e-8b89-4642-84c2-b01dfe11312e.jpg?1558667571|https://scryfall.com/card/war/268/gideons-company?utm_source=api>`